sivaramambikasaran/FLIPACK/README.md

 We have provided several examples for FLIPACK.
 Go to examples/, read through the files both must be self explanatory for the most part.
 You can use our examples with your own input.

 1. If you want to generate input through your own routine, and use the standard kernels:
     Go to `/examples/`, open `"FLIPACK_get_matrix_through_routine_standard_kernel.cpp"`.
     * To generate input through routine:
       Change functions `get_Location()`, `get_Measurement_Operator()`, `get_X()` and `get_nChebNode()`.
     * To use standard kernels:
       Choose the kernel type in `main()`, options of kernels are in **3.2.2**

-2. If you want to read input from file, and use standard kernels:
+2. If you want to read input from text file, and use standard kernels:
     Go to the folder `/input/`, put your input file inside of this folder.
     Go to the folder `/examples/`, open `"FLIPACK_textfile_standard_kernel.cpp"`.
      * To change input filename:
       change the two lines in `main()`:

       		string filename_location_Htranpose = "./../input/test_Location_H.txt";
       		string filename_X_R_Measurements = "./../input/test_X_R_Measurements.txt";
     * To use standard kernels:
       The same step as described in 1.